DILCISBoard/E-ARK-AIP/index.md

 logical AIP.
 The new generation of the AIP can be a single container file or a set of container files.

+## Generations
+Generational changes are made to AIPs as a consequence of preservation policy decisions.
+These are generally applied across AIPs without reference to their source or the content contained in them.
+Examples:

+- Changes to the information package structure to conform to a new specification (AIP v2.x -> v3.x)
+- Replacing all PDF v1.4 -> 2.0s with PDF/A equivalents due to archival policy change

+## Versions
+Versions are new AIPs generated due to some change in the content or metadata, or a policy for a particular collections:

+- Extending, correcting or removing package metadata
+- Adding, replacing or removing content items

 # AIP format